 One of the (only) good things about living in a freezing cold area is that things like these ice candles are easy to make and they actually stay frozen!

 Last Thanksgiving my aunt had these stacked along the entry to her house.
 The glowing, sparkly wet candles looked so amazing!
-She used large gallon containers with smaller tin cans inside them, but you can literally make them to be any size you want!
+She used large gallon containers with smaller tin cans inside them, but you can literally make them in any size you want!
 I practiced with my daughter using an angel food cake pan, and I love the way it turned out!
 Here’s how to make your own ice candles –

-- Then, freeze the water by placing it outside (if you live in freezing climates like I do!) -OR- you can place it in your freezer.
-It took our water glasses overnight to get to the correct freezing point.
+- Freeze the water by placing it outside (if you live in freezing climates like I do!) -OR- you can place it in your freezer.

-- Once frozen, remove the block of ice from the bucket.
-You can loosen the ice by tipping the bucket upside down and running some warm water around it.
+- Once frozen, remove the block of ice from the pan.
+You can loosen the ice by tipping the pan upside down and running some warm water around it.

 - Lastly, place a small candle at the bottom and you’re done!

-Place them on your porch steps or on the railing of your deck.
-It will make such a statement!
+Place the ice candles on your porch steps or on the railing of your deck.
+They’ll make such a statement!
 (I’m excited to make more!)